Hmrinal/HTML_Basics/DOM.md

 ### React: The Virtual DOM

-In React, for every DOM object, there is a corresponding "virtual DOM object".
+In React, for every DOM object, there is a corresponding `virtual DOM object`.

 A virtual DOM object is are presentation of a DOM object, like a light-weight copy.
 A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing's power to directly change what's on the screen.